HenrikJoreteg/hjs-webpack/README.md

 ## Examples

-There are 3 example projects in the [/examples](https://github.com/HenrikJoreteg/hjs-webpack/tree/master/examples) directory.
+There are 3 example projects in the [/examples](https://github.com/HenrikJoreteg/hjs-webpack/tree/master/examples) directory with various config setups:

+1. Only generating CSS/JS
+2. Generating CSS/JS and using included HTML template
+3. Pre-rendering app layout and the public homepage HTML with React as part of the build process

 ## Config options